jmkulwik/managers-handbook/README.md

 Welcome!

-Whether are wondering how to manage or looking for new ideas for your team, you have come to the right place.
+Whether you are wondering how to manage or looking for new ideas for your team, you have come to the right place.
 I post ideas and learnings regularly about how to be a frontline engineering manager.

 Here's my latest articles: